esin87/covid19-data/README.md

 #### Current:

-- Query the API with a search string that returns available information for the country
+- Query the API with a search string that returns available case information for the country
 - See available country list, and click on country to return specific results

 #### Future:

 - Refactor and DRY up React code (move state upward and component-ize reused code)
 - Polish styling
-- Include global overview of COVID cases
+- Include global overview of COVID-19 cases
 - Add data graphics
 - Add testing coverage
 - Add About page